boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ...
 ```

-Unfortunately,
+Unfortunately, this API has downsides:
-this API has downsides: it is possible to forget to call `finish_load`,
+- It's possible to forget to call `finish_load`, which is safer than a dangling `*const()`
-which is safer than a dangling `*const()` pointer, but still prone to bugs.
+  pointer, but still prone to bugs.
-It is also really painful to work with, because you cannot capture the `Context`
+- It is also really painful to work with, because you cannot capture the `Context`
-to further process the module after loading it ...
+  to further process the module after loading it. ...
 Sounds familiar?
   **[The async code snippet we showed before](#async-apis-enhancements) has this exact problem!**
   And that snippet is directly taken from [one of our `ModuleLoader` implementation examples][mod-loader].

 [mod-loader]: https://github.com/boa-dev/boa/blob/b345775138f56401bd627b1f36daadfc5bf75772/examples/src/bin/module_fetch.rs#L38